kratuvid/rpn-calculator/README.md

 - [ ] enter number of items returned on an operation/function
 - [ ] check if the required no of function arguments are in the stack
 - [ ] functions can't have the same name as operations
+- [ ] check for the existence of the variable after parsing
+- [ ] check the type of exceptions throw is correct with their type
+- [ ] should we substitue variables when put into stack